-There is however one notable exception, that of a payment of last resort.
-In that the buyer has no way of paying you other than to shift the debt over to a Card Issuer.
-Beware though as getting paid is not certain, with new rules that exist in merchant agreements.
+There is, however, one notable exception, as a payment of last resort.
+In this case, the buyer has no way of paying you other than to shift the debt over to a Card issuer.
+Beware though, as getting paid is not certain with new rules that exist in merchant agreements.
 Issuers reserve the right to claw back from the merchant if the Cardmember defaults with them.
-You might be thinking you are smart collecting your bad debt with a credit card only to have it come back and bite you in a few months.
+You might be thinking you are smart collecting your bad debt with a credit card, only to have it come back and bite you in a few months.
 So just a word of advice.

-Credit acceptance can be effective in B2B, but as an alternative to Term, not in addition to it.
-There is a very comprehensive value argument to be made that as an alternative to Term credit acceptance can improve a business’s overall DSO’s.
-The issue as I see it is large swaths of Salesforces in this space are still selling price.
-At best selling price in B2B will get you just enough spending until the increasing line item cost becomes a topic of conversation for management and they put a stop to the process.
-Business’s believe that they can still collect that receivable, credit card or not.
-Bankcard Sales Management and staff should embrace a new way of positioning credit acceptance that can lead to open and willing acceptance.
-The US Payments market is about $10 Trillion, and Credit Cards only scratch the surface of this with their penetration.
-Lots of busy work for not so great a return.
+Credit acceptance can be effective in B2B but as an alternative to Term, not in addition to it.
+There is a very comprehensive value argument to be made that as an alternative to Term, Credit acceptance can improve a business’s overall DSO’s.
+The issue, as I see it, is that large swaths of salesforces in this space are still selling price.
+At best, selling price in B2B will get you just enough spending until the increasing line-item cost becomes a topic of conversation for management, and they put a stop to the process.
+Businesses believe that they can still collect that receivable, credit card or not.
+Bankcard sales management and staff should embrace a new way of positioning credit acceptance that can lead to open and willing acceptance.
+The US Payments market is about $24 Trillion, and Credit Cards only scratch the surface of this with their penetration.
+Lots of busy work for not-so-great a return.

 Roger McNamara Bio:

 Roger is a 25+-year veteran of the Payments Industry, most recently as the Director of Business Development with American Express in the US.
-He has worked on the largest Acquisition targets for acceptance across multiple Industries and across the globe that include: Airlines, Communications, Technology, Cruise Lines, Entertainment, Fractional Jet, Freight, Government, Healthcare, Insurance, Oil & Gas, Residential Rent, Restaurants, QSR’s, Retail, Services, Supermarkets, Travel, Vehicle Sales and B2B Wholesale.
-Over that time, he has sold more than $200 Billion worth of Card processing and became an expert in Bankcard Interchange and Discount Rates, how they are calculated and what merchants pay to accept Credit and how this is dramatically different from what they believe they pay.
-He is an expert in Merchant Statement analysis and payment processing and the rules and regulations associated with payments and the associations.
-Roger has also developed the insight for Merchant Services Salesforces to be able to better position their products and gain share particularly in B2B.
+He has worked on the largest Acquisition targets for acceptance across multiple industries and across the globe that include: Airlines, Communications, Technology, Cruise Lines, Entertainment, Fractional Jet, Freight, Government, Healthcare, Insurance, Oil & Gas, Residential Rent, Restaurants, QSR’s, Retail, Services, Supermarkets, Travel, Vehicle Sales, B2B and Wholesale.
+Over that time, he has sold more than $300 Billion worth of Card processing and became an expert in Bankcard Interchange and Discount Rates, how they are calculated and what merchants pay to accept Credit, and how this is dramatically different from what they believe they pay.
+He is an expert in Merchant Statement analysis and payment processing and the rules and regulations associated with payments and associations.
+Roger has also developed the insight for Merchant Services Salesforces and salesforces, in general, to be able to better position their products and gain share, particularly in B2B.
 Let him show you how you can too.
-He can be reached at Guide2Interchange@gmail.com
+He can be reached at firstname.lastname@example.org.